 Understanding urban raptor populations

-- We received funding for a three year joint South Africa-Sweden Research Collaboration focusing on urban avian ecology by the NRF and STINT (Assoc.
-Prof. Caroline Isaksson, Lund University).
+- Together with Assoc.
+Prof. Caroline Isaksson, we received funding for a three-year joint South Africa-Sweden Research Collaboration focusing on urban avian ecology from the NRF and STINT.

 Impact of the project